rusticata/pcap-parser/README.md

 This crate contains several parsers for PCAP and PCAPNG files.

-Compared to other similar projects, it is designed to offer a complete support of the many possible formats (legacy pcap, pcapng, little or big-endian, etc.) and features (pcanpng files with multiple sections, interfaces, and endianness) while using only safe code and without copying data (zero-copy).
+Compared to other similar projects, it is designed to offer a complete support of the many possible formats (legacy pcap, pcapng, little or big-endian, etc.) and features (pcapng files with multiple sections, interfaces, and endianness) while using only safe code and without copying data (zero-copy).